 Alberta Education requires two evaluations of each home education student, per year, by an Alberta certificated teacher in the employ of your associate board or associate private school.

-Alberta Education requires two assessments per year by a certificated teacher in the employ of your school board.
-WISDOM's policy for our facilitators is to hire certificated teachers who also home school their own children.
+The Gilbertine Institute hires Alberta certificated teachers who also home school their own children, or have home education experience themselves, to be our facilitators.
 Your facilitator is there to help you reach your goals in educating your children, while at the same time satisfying government requirements.

-Click on Read more on each one to view the full bio, as well as access phone numbers and e-mail addresses.
+Click on Read more on each one to view the full bio and access contact information.

 Michele has been married to Mike since 1985 (30 years and counting) and has come to WISDOM with an array of family life experiences given the children with which they have been blessed.